 The unawareness of cognitive impairment can be related to memory, general thinking skills, emotions, or physical abilities.

-The person might have trouble with language, like finding words, but they’re likely to explain these situations with excuses about forgetfulness or being tired.
+The person might have trouble with language, like finding words, but they’re likely to explain these situations with excuses about forgetfulness or tiredness.

-They’ll probably also insist that they’re capable of living on their own and taking care of themselves – despite clear evidence that things are not OK.
+They’ll probably also insist that they can live independently and care for themselves, despite clear evidence that things are not OK.

 Recommended for you: